epinio/docs/docs/howtos/customization/create_custom_service.md

     secret: oci-secret
 ```

-Epinio will look for the `oci-secret` in the namespace where Epinio is installed.
-This secret has to contain `username` and `password` fields.
-Their values will be used to log into the registry or authenticate to the private repository:
+Epinio looks for the `oci-secret` in the namespace where it is installed.
+This secret has to contain registry, or repository, login `username` and `password` fields:

 ```